GSathish/eece211/6-ADTs.md

 }
 ```

 This code intends to advance a single Date object through the 24 hours of a day, creating a tweet for every hour.
-But notice that the constructor of Tweet saves the reference that was passed in, so all 24 Tweet objects end up with the same time, as shown in this snapshot diagram.
+But notice that the constructor of Tweet saves the reference that was passed in, so all 24 Tweet objects end up with the same time, as shown in this instance diagram.

 Again, the immutability of Tweet has been violated.
 We can fix this problem too by using judicious defensive copying, this time in the constructor:

 ```java
 public Tweet(String author, String text, Date timestamp) {
     this.author = author;